 German Translation Services

 German is ranked as the 9th most spoken language in the world.
-This figure tells it all that DHC Translations, a company that provides high-quality and quick delivery German Translation Services is responsible for helping a large fraction of people who demand exceptional translation service.
+This is why DHC Translations is committed to providing only the very best German translation services on the market.
+We are a company that provides high-quality, fast German Translation Services and we are responsible for helping a large fraction of people who demand exceptional translation service.
 Therefore, if you have German-speaking clients, customers and employees, you will need German translation services to communicate with them in their language.

-Our track record has since been proven a success in the German translation business as determined by our clients who are among the top companies in Germany such as Infineon, Siemens, Deutsche Telecom, SAP, and others.
+Our track record speaks for itself in regards to German business translations as can be shown by our clients who are among the top companies in Germany such as Infineon, Siemens, Deutsche Telecom, SAP, and others.

-But wait, how much does an German translation cost?
+But wait, how much does a German translation cost?

 That depends on a few factors however for a basic price guide be sure to check out our translation prices page